 Pedagogical philosophy and values

-The minor was designed aiming to offer easy access to education opportunities to a wide number of people who are not able to attend a face-to-face program/courses, due to geographical, health, professional, family or other constraints.
+The minor EdTech for global cross-cultural design was designed aiming to offer easy access to education opportunities to a wide number of people who are not able to attend a face-to-face program/courses, due to geographical, health, professional, family or other constraints.
 In this way, the minor responds to the current and growing needs of our society for learning, through alternative education programs and promotes equal opportunity in education.
 Different from most other online learning programs, the minor courses include synchronous communication and interaction with high qualified instructors, who support their students throughout their learning journey.

 Our program adopts an assignment-based approach to assessment instead of exams.
 Assessment for the courses is based on written coursework, which receives timely and personalized feedback by the instructors.
 We believe in hands-on, learning-by-doing approach to education and research, since this is the most efficient way to operationalize the global mindset that is needed for professional success in the current circumstances.

 Specifically, for each module students will have to participate in an online collaborative project (group work, online discussion, etc.) and an individual assignment (project, essay, etc.).
 Each of these activities accounts for the 50% of the students grade in each module.
 Students will receive formative feedback after each learning activity, which will help them improve their performance and reflect on their activity in their Portfolio project.

 After following this minor, you will be able to: